autodeb/autodeb-infrastructure/README.md

 This repository contains Ansible scripts for provisionning the infrastructure for auto.debian.net.

-Everything is operated from the Makefile using one of the following targets:
+Everything is operated from the Makefile using the following targets:
  - ``provision``: provisions both the master server and the workers
  - ``provision-master``: provisions only the master
  - ``provision-workers``: provisions only the workers